yusuf2407/holidu-property-finder/WEBSTORE_SUBMISSION_GUIDE.md

 This ensures ONLY users with `@holidu.com` email addresses can see and install the extension.

+**✅ APPLIED:** This setting is now active on the published extension.

 #### **Privacy Tab:**

 **Single Purpose Description:**